Understanding the anatomy of a powered winch

 Simply put, most winches for large 4WD vehicles have series wound electric motors.
 Permanent magnet electric motors are generally found on less expensive, smaller, more portable, ATV, and motorcycle winches.
 Here’s why.

 Permanent magnet DC motors are inexpensive to produce, until greater horsepower and duty cycle is desired, then the price advantage shifts somewhat to series wound DC motors.
-A permanent magnet DC motor will pull about the same as a series wound DC motor, but at less of an amperage draw on the battery and charging system (thus better for ATVs and motorcycles).
+A permanent magnet DC motor will pull about the same as a series-wound DC motor, but at less of an amperage draw on the battery and charging system (thus better for ATVs and motorcycles).
 However, as winching time and load is increased using a permanent magnet DC motor, excessive heat is produced.
 As the permanent magnet DC motor gets warmer, the power will drop as the amperage draw increases.
-Also, the magnets in permanent magnet DC motors can loose their magnetism over time and repeated use.
+Also, the magnets in permanent magnet DC motors can lose their magnetism over time and repeated use.
 Compared to series wound DC motors, permanent magnet DC motors are also less tolerant of cold ambient temperatures, generated heat from use, and external rough abuse.

 Series wound DC motors are powerful and efficient at high speed and generate the most torque for a given current.
 Per current draw and torque, series wound DC motors generate less heat than permanent magnet DC motors.
-Also, the amperage draw on a series wound DC motor will stay the same throughout the duty cycle.
+Also, the amperage draw on a series-wound DC motor will stay the same throughout the duty cycle.

-* OutdoorX4 Magazine Promoting responsible 4×4 adventure travel and outdoor recreation
+* OutdoorX4 Magazine – Promoting responsible 4×4 adventure travel and outdoor recreation